 A festival celebrating the wonderful honey bee and the vital role it plays in agriculture, pollination and the food chain.
 Honey Harvest presents fun and learning opportunities for all ages.
 Kids can dive into the world of bees in our Discovery Zone featuring interactive learning stations.
-Adults can visit with local beekeepers or sit in on one of two short lectures (details below).
+Adults can visit with local beekeepers or sit in on one of several short lectures.
 Kids and adults alike will delight in the honey extractor demonstrations, learning how to harvest honey from a honeycomb, sampling several types of honey and touring Asbury Woods’ bee hives.

 11:00 a.m. - 3:00 p.m.